19 Top-Rated Beaches in Thailand

 The beach is located around the rocky outcrop from Ao Nang in Krabi, which means visitors can only get there by boat.
 This helps to keep the crowds at bay, but this is also the same stretch of land where you'll find Railay Beach, so you may see spillover from there.

-For a more private beach experience, stay at a resort like the Rayavadee Resort, which secludes guests in the forest surroundings, with a low-profile pool and beach area.
 Short trails near the beach take you through caves and showcase the area's landscape.
 Try some fresh fruit from a floating vendor to cool off in the heat.
 The best times to visit for decent weather and fewer crowds are May and October.
-High season is November through April.
+The high season is from November through April.

 Maya Bay, Koh Phi Phi